Westerleigh Retirement Residence

 “The thermal breaks for Westerleigh were designed in conjunction with our structural engineer and architect,” says Russell Hobbs.
 “Because of the different loading configuration for the balconies, our engineers began working with Schöck eight months before construction to design them specifically to the project.”

-Based on the success with these two projects, PARC Living is also installing Isokorb® thermal breaks on its newest retirement residence in White Rock, BC, currently under construction.
+Based on the success with these two projects, PARC Living also installed Isokorb® thermal breaks on its Oceana PARC retirement residence in White Rock, BC, which was completed in 2019.

 One energy-saving strategy makes another possible